WebOfTrustInfo/rwot9-prague/draft-documents/shamir-secret-sharing.md

 Shard pool: A shard custodian can use software that implements a shard pool that contains their collection of shards they are responsible for.
 The shard pool allows for querying over the set of shards to find particular shards to respond to a request.

 Sharded secret: Used to create the derived secret.
 This is used both as symmetric key and as a private key.
+This is a high entropy secret.

 Derived secret: The derived secret is used to decrypt the identical private data associated with each shard.